samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 - Short explorations of new, exciting, or cutting edge technology
 - Notes on how to be productive

-For now, these are ordered based on their likelihood of occurrence.
-Over time, I may garner new interests that warrant posts of their own.

 <!-- --------------------------------------------------------------------------------- -->

 <a name = "about-me"></a>
 ### A little about me

 I am a first-year PhD student in machine learning.
 I am studying at UCI in Padhraic Smyth's [DataLab Group](https://www.ics.uci.edu/~smyth/research_group.html).
 Before this, I was a Data Science Consultant for a mid-sized firm out of Chicago.
 There, I worked on some interesting projects related to FinTech and NLP.
-Right out of college, I worked for a national lab as a quantum computing research on a temporary fellowship.
+Right out of college, I did quantum computing research at a national lab on a temporary fellowship.
 I received my undergraduate education from DePauw University, a small liberal arts college in Indiana.
-For more information, you can visit my website [here](https://samshowalter.github.io/#about).
+For more information, you can visit my [website](https://samshowalter.github.io/#about).

 <!-- --------------------------------------------------------------------------------- -->